 We have been there.
 In our experience, most of the freeware just doesn’t cut it.
 There are times when we ran a recovery program on our PC, only to find it didn’t even support Windows 10 – you feel the frustration?

-When it comes to choosing the best data recovery software for recovering deleted or lost files from storage media like PC hard drives, USB sticks, memory cards, etc., we’re bound and determined to find out which provider is offering the most value.
+Therefore, when it comes to choosing the data recovery software for recovering deleted or lost files from storage media like hard drives, USB drives, memory cards, etc., we’re determined to find out which provider really works and offers the most value.

 Below, you’ll find our expert reviews, but you can also click the links above to get the software and start retrieving your lost files right away.

 Note: The software listed below works only when your Windows PC can start up normally.
 If it fails to start or crashes during startup, try EaseUS Data Recovery Bootable Media to recover those inaccessible files.

 How to Choose Data Recovery Software: Things to Consider

 Take the following factors into account, your decision-making will be much easier.

 Whether it contains malware.
 This is always the number one thing we check to make sure a downloadable file (in .exe format) does not include any malicious files.
 We ran Norton Security and Malwarebytes to test whether the program is safe to use.
 We also uploaded the downloadable file to VirusTotal — a free service that analyzes suspicious files and detects viruses, trojans, and all kinds of malware.

 Whether it performs safe operations.
 If the software is virus-free, we then install the application on our PC (based on Windows 10) and start testing.
 The next thing about security we check is whether the application only performs read-only procedures during the scanning process.
 This is important because you don’t want any third-party software to write extra content to the disk drive from which you want to recover your files.